-7.2.7.
+7.2.13.
 Responsibilities when reporting an information security incident

-The CISO is required to keep the Agency Head informed of information security incidents within their agency.
+The CISO is required to keep the CSO and/or Agency Head informed of information security incidents within their agency.
 The ITSM actively manages information security incidents and MUST ensure the CISO has sufficient awareness of and information on any information security incidents within an agency.